-includes that there are no adequate, approved, available alternatives.
+Authorization (EUA) when certain criteria are met, which includes that there are no adequate, approved, available alternatives.
 The EUA for this test is supported by the Secretary of Health and Human Service's (HHS's) declaration that circumstances exist to justify the emergency use of in vitro diagnostics for the detection and/or diagnosis of the virus that causes COVID-19.
-This EUA will remain in effect (meaning this test can be used) for the duration of the COVID-19 declaration justifying emergency use of IVDs, unless it is terminated or revoked by FDA (after which the test may no longer be used).
+This EUA will remain in effect (meaning this test can be used) for the duration of the COVID-19 declaration justifying emergency use of in vitro diagnostics, unless it is terminated or revoked by FDA (after which the test may no longer be used).